luisc/actualrecs/resources.markdown

 permalink: /resources/
 ---

-> Pretty all over the place list, but these are resources I use all the time!
+> Pretty all over the place list, but these are resources I use all the time

 * [KEXP](https://kexp.org/) - Probably the best radio station all around
 * [Libby App](https://libbyapp.com/) - If you don't have a library card get one, you can read tons of books, audiobooks etc from here.
 Truly awesome!